Submissions

 • This result was later contradicted (Becker & Seligman, 1996).

-If you must quote, however, use the author's exact words and include the page number in the citation:
+When quoting directly, reproduce the author's exact words and include the page number:

-• The quotation that refers to institutional work should use an acronym or abbreviation; for example: (Komite SAK-IAI, PSAK28, 1997)
+• Quotations referring to institutional work may use an acronym or abbreviation, for example: (Komite SAK-IAI, PSAK 28, 1997).

-If the primary source is not available, but you still want to refer to it, then give both the primary and secondary citations in the text, but cite only the secondary source in the References.
+If you cannot access the primary source but still wish to refer to it, name both the primary and the secondary source in the text, but list only the secondary source (the one you read) in the references.

 • Nguyen and Lee (as cited in Becker & Seligman, 1996) found the opposite effect in children.